-Figure 2.
-Structural model of the research.
+Figure 2: Structural model of the research

-Figure 3 depicts the significance levels of the research hypotheses, and all relationships exhibit an appropriate significance level.
+In Figure 3, the significance levels of the research hypotheses are depicted, and all relationships exhibit an appropriate level of significance.

-Figure 3.
-Significance levels of the research.
+Figure 3: significance levels of the research

-4. Discussion and conclusion
+Discussion and Conclusion

-We have witnessed various technologies' emergence and continuous development in the present era, one of the most prominent being added.
+We have witnessed the emergence and continuous development of various technologies in the present era, one of the most prominent being added.
 This technology has significantly impacted the performance and success of professional athletes, making a substantial contribution to enhancing training quality and improving sports techniques.
 At the same time, it has exerted further influence and provided an impetus to develop and promote sports as an integral part of a healthy lifestyle among the general public, aiming to foster a dynamic society.
 This technology can blur the lines between competitive sports and everyday physical activities, solidifying sports' crucial role as a significant and influential factor in enhancing the quality of life across all social classes.
 In this research, we investigated the influential factors affecting the adoption of augmented reality technology in sports development and promotion, considering the moderating role of consumer inertia.

-The research findings suggest that the expected performance variable significantly impacts attitudes toward augmented reality technology, especially in sports settings where participants anticipate enhanced productivity and improved specialized training opportunities.
-This aligns with findings from previous studies (Bozyer, 2015; Doskarayev et al., 2023) that emphasize the positive reinforcement of attitudes following initial experiences and tangible benefits users observe (Farahani, 2002).
-Organizations, coaches, and athletes can leverage these dimensions to enhance service delivery and training processes in sports.
-Additionally, Shokery et al. (2016) research underscores the significance of societal culture, affordability of technology, collaboration among educators, and suitable technological infrastructure for successful technology adoption, which resonates with recent insights on motivation and conducive conditions for technology integration.

-Discussing the research findings elucidates a clear correlation between expected performance and positive attitudes toward augmented reality technology in sports contexts.
-By leveraging these insights and emphasizing the enhancement of user experiences and concrete benefits, organizations, coaches, and athletes can foster the adoption and effective use of this technology.
-Collaboration among stakeholders and suitable training is crucial to successfully integrating AR solutions.
-Additionally, addressing cultural norms and affordability issues and establishing a supportive environment for technology adoption is essential for enhancing overall acceptance and utilization of AR in sports.
-Integrating these implications based on the unified model will drive technology adoption and improve performance and training outcomes in sports settings.
+The research findings suggest that the expected performance variable has a significant impact on attitudes towards using augmented reality technology, especially in sports settings where participants anticipate enhanced productivity and improved specialized training opportunities.
+This aligns with established findings from previous studies (Bozyer, 2015; Doskarayev et al., 2023) that emphasize the positive reinforcement of attitudes following initial experiences and tangible benefits observed by users (farahani, 2002).
+These dimensions can be leveraged by organizations, coaches, and athletes to enhance service delivery and training processes in sports.
+Additionally, Shukri's (2016) research underscores the significance of societal culture, affordability of technology, collaboration among educators, and suitable technological infrastructure for successful technology adoption, which resonates with recent insights on motivation and conducive conditions for technology integration (Nawi et al., 2016).
+Discussing the research findings elucidates a clear correlation between expected performance and positive attitudes towards augmented reality technology in sports contexts.
+By leveraging these insights and emphasizing enhancement of user experiences and concrete benefits, organizations, coaches, and athletes can foster the adoption and effective use of this technology.
+Collaboration among stakeholders and the provision of suitable training are crucial in ensuring the successful integration of augmented reality solutions.
+Additionally, addressing cultural norms, affordability issues, and establishing a supportive environment for technology adoption are essential for enhancing overall acceptance and utilization of augmented reality in sports.
+Integrating these implications based on the Unified Model will not only drive technology adoption but also contribute to improved performance and training outcomes in sports settings.